moda-gov-tw/PETWorks-framework/docs/source/utilitybias.rst

 The following code snippet assesses whether the data satisfies the utility bias.

-We use ``data/presence.csv`` as the original data and ``data/presence_anonymized2.csv`` as the anonymized data to demonstrate how to evaluate this indicator through PETWorks-framework.
+We use ``data/presence.csv`` as the original data and ``data/presence_anonymized2.csv`` as the anonymized data to demonstrate how to evaluate this metric through PETWorks-framework.

 In the following code snippet, we use the API ``PETValidation(origin, anonymized, "UtilityBias", processingFunc, maxBias)`` with the original data, the anonymized data, the string "UtilityBias," the processing function, and the maximal acceptable bias to determine whether the data satisfies the utility bias.